stoeps13/connections-doc/source/admin/admin/t_admin_communities_viruscan_props.md

     </config>
     ```

+    !!! note
-    **Note:** avFilter settings are needed only if you are enabling virus scan.
+    avFilter settings are needed only if you are enabling virus scan.

     The following list defines the properties that can be included in the connections.xml file.